architolk/architolk.github.io/_pages/calculator/buck.md

 {% include svgtrim file="/assets/images/calculator/lm2596-output.svg" width="600px" %}

 Power circuits use LC-filters instead of RC-filters.
 This has two advantages.
 The first is obviously power: an RC-filter has a power loss over the resistor, an LC-filter doesn't loose power (or at least: ideal components won't).
 The second is beter filtering: an RC-filter is a one-pole filter, an LC-filter is a two-pole filter, so it will do a better job smoothing out the voltage and current ripply.

+The schottky diode is necessary to give the inductor a path to ground in the "off" part of the switching circuit.
+This should be a fast switching diode, that's the reason for the schottky version of the diode.
+In the example above an 1N5819 is used (40V, 1A).
+The datasheet recommends the specific version with regard to the current requirements of the load.